 As with any supplement, consult your physician or pharmacist before taking quercetin supplements, Dr. Kuhn advised.
 These supplements can interact with your other medications or existing conditions, perhaps in ways you don’t expect.

 Also note: Quercetin by itself doesn’t prevent coronavirus transmission or its serious side effects.
 One of COVID-19’s most dangerous side effects is severe inflammatory pneumonia, so excessive inflammation is a big risk factor.
 Because of this, substances that reduce inflammation can be helpful overall.
-While quercetin is becoming a subject of more COVID-19 research, there’s no evidence yet to confirm or even suggest that it cures or prevents COVID-19.
+While quercetin is becoming a subject of more COVID-19 research, there’s no evidence yet to confirm or even suggest that it aids in the prevention and treatment of COVID-19.

 If you have additional questions about taking quercetin or any other supplements, don’t hesitate to speak with your health care provider.
 To find a Banner Health specialist in your area, visit bannerhealth.com.